ayabelarbi/ayabelarbi/README.md

 ### Hello, I am Aya !

 - 🔭 My latest work :decentralized application(dApp) in the Ethereum blockchain for NFT miniting .
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently working for a legal DAO.
 - 🌱 I am also currently at university learning IT and Philosophy.
 - 💬 Ask me about NFT and blockchain stuff.
 - 📫 How to reach me: Telegram: @ayabelarbi